 Doug has over twenty years experience teaching, and has taught mindfulness meditation in a group setting for over a decade.
 He also provides individual consultation and has run mindfulness training workshops for multinational corporations and the military.
+Every Tuesday (6 pm-7 pm), Doug leads a free non-sectarian mindfulness meditation at the Theosophical Hall in Palmerston North (304 Church Street).
+For more information, see the Palmerston North Branch of the Theosophical Society’s website.
 Occasionally, Doug leads a mindfulness group at Massey University on Thursday afternoons (12.15-12.45 pm).
-He is available for corporate workshops and individual consultation on mindfulness meditation, self-hypnosis and hypnotherapy.
+He is available for corporate workshops and individual consultation on mindfulness meditation.

 Comments from a participant in a recent workshop with a leading multinational dairy company: